 - SPECIAL SERVICES: Special Education, Language/Speech and Hearing Services, Occupational Therapy, Physical Therapy, and School Psychologist Services are provided.
-If you have questions about these services, please contact Lanae Carper or Mrs. Nelson. - CHECK IN/OUT PROCEDURE The following procedures are in place in order to ensure the safety of all children attending school.
+If you have questions about these services, please contact Mrs. Chelsea Watson or Steve Fisk. - CHECK IN/OUT PROCEDURE The following procedures are in place in order to ensure the safety of all children attending school.
 If a student needs to leave the school for any reason, she/he must be CHECKED OUT through the office when departing the school grounds.
 Upon returning to the school, the student must be CHECKED IN through the office as well.
 Students may only be checked in/out by an authorized adult.